-The Equality Act 2010 came into force in April 2011 and created a new public sector duty, replacing the race, disability and gender equality duties.
-It requires public authorities, like Calderdale Council, to publish relevant information to demonstrate their compliance with the ‘public sector equality duty’.
+The Equality Act 2010 (effective from April 2011) and created a new public sector duty.
+This replaced the race, disability and gender equality duties.
+It requires public authorities to publish relevant information to show their compliance with the ‘public sector equality duty’.

 The reports below, show the progress we have made in meeting our equality duties under:

 - Section 149 of the Equality Act 2010 (the public sector equality duty);

 - and the Equality Act 2010 (specific duties) regulations 2011.

 One Community, Many Beliefs has been produced for Calderdale Council by Pennine Learning.
-It provides guidance to Calderdale schools on affirming and including students belonging to faith communities.
+It gives guidance to schools on affirming and including students belonging to faith communities.

 Calderdale Council Equality Objectives 2017-21

 Under the Public Sector Equality Duty the Council must also adopt and publish its equality objectives.

-We have identified six priority equality objectives, which will become the focus for our work on equality over the next four years.
-These do not cover all the work that is being carried by the Council with the aim of improving equality in Calderdale.
+We have identified six priority 'equality objectives'.
+These will be the focus for our work on equality over the next four years.
+This is not all the work that is being done by us with the aim of improving equality in Calderdale.